 In 2018/9 he makes his North American debut with the Toronto Symphony and his Japan debut with the Tokyo Metropolitan Symphony.
-He will also conduct the Oslo Philharmonic, Orchestre National de France and Orchestre National de Lyon for the first time, and returns to Oper Koeln for Peter Grimes after his Don Giovanni last season.
+He has also conducted the Oslo Philharmonic, Orchestre National de France and Orchestre National de Lyon for the first time, and returned to Oper Koeln for Peter Grimes after his Don Giovanni last season.

 Collon has recorded two critically acclaimed recordings with Aurora for Warner Classics: Road Trip featuring music by Ives, Copland, Adams and Nico Muhly (winning the prestigious 2015 Echo Klassik Award for ‘Klassik Ohne Grenzen’) and Insomnia with music by Britten, Brett Dean, Ligeti, Gurney and Lennon & McCartney.
 He has also recorded Haydn and Ligeti with the Danish Radio Symphony, Britten and Delius with the Philharmonia, and several discs of contemporary repertoire with the Hallé Orchestra.

 He has conducted over 200 new works, including the UK or world premieres of works by Unsuk Chin, Phillip Glass, Colin Matthews, Nico Muhly, Olivier Messiaen, Krzysztof Penderecki and Judith Weir.

 Opera productions have included Magic Flute at English National Opera, Jonathan Harvey’s Wagner Dream at Welsh National Opera, and Rape of Lucretia for Glyndebourne Touring Opera, as well as Turn of the Screw at the Aldeburgh Festival with the Aurora Orchestra.

 Born in London, Nicholas is a violist, pianist and organist by training, and studied as Organ Scholar at Clare College, Cambridge.